 Quilt Tying Supply List

 You will probably already have most of the supplies you will need in your sewing room.

 - Washable yarn or a heavy, colorfast thread such as perle cotton, embroidery floss, crochet cotton, or ribbon.

 - Tapestry needle (preferably curved) with a large eye to fit thick yarns or threads.
-Here’s what they look like:
+Here’s what the curved needles look like:

 - Wash-out or disappearing pencil or marker.

 - (Optional) Rubber thumb tip or thimble to help pull the needle through the layers.

 - (Optional) Buttons or charms to embellish the knots.